jamesmadelin/Hardware/Secure-boot.md

 The Amniotic Incognito Live System https://tails.boum.org   The TAILS Operating System is used to boot a secure computer.
 It takes a little setting up but is worth the effort.
 TAILS includes TOR and routes all connections over it by default for added privacy, when connected to the internet.

 The TAILS operating system is launched from a USB stick and will not use your hard disk, it will also forget everything when powered down.
-Ensure you have a backup of all your data  data e.g. your mnemonic seed.
+Ensure you have a backup of all your data e.g. your mnemonic seed.

 TAILS includes Electrum wallet which can be connected to [Trezor](https://shop.trezor.io/?a=684afda09cbe) and [Ledger](https://www.ledgerwallet.com/r/b85c) hardware wallets.